hueter/docker-node-express-boilerplate/README.md

     - the NGINX proxy container
 1. Server is accessible at `http://localhost:5000` if you have Docker for Windows or Mac.
 Use `http://localhost` without specifying the port to hit the NGINX proxy.
 On Linux, you may need to hit the IP Address of the docker-machine rather than `localhost` (port rules are the same.)

+## How to Run Tests

+Currently, tests are run outside of the Docker container (unfortunately for now).
+The tests use an in-memory version of MongoDB.
+You should be able to run `npm install` followed by `npm test` to run everything (assuming you have the LTS version of Node installed on your machine).

 ## App Structure

 - the current entity is called "Thing" and all the routes are based on the thing resource.
 When you want to start building a real API, you can probably just do a global find and replace for thing, but mind the case-sensitivity.